NeuroTechX/ntx_slack_archive/introductions.md

  >welcome maya , I am amazed how many NeuroTechX folks are in Canada, yannick do you have numbers about the possible trend ?

+8/27/2017 5:57 PM

+ **yannick** :

+ >What do you mean?
+Stats on people joining NTX being from Canada vs the World?